-DELUXE VILLA This two bedroom apartment style villa is perfect for one or two couples, or a family.
-Includes 2 private bedrooms, 2 bathrooms, full size kitchen, dining table, walk-in tile showers, washer/dryer, and living room with sofa bed.
-Includes a private covered deck with amazing views.
-Please see amenities pages 116-120 for full list of LaFave offerings.
+PREMIER VILLA This three bedroom apartment style villa is the ultimate in spacious luxury for a group of friends or a family group.
+Includes 3 private bedrooms, 3 bathrooms, full size kitchen, dining table, walk-in tile showers, washer/dryer, and living room on the main level with a sofa bed, plus a bonus/game room downstairs.
+Includes a private patio with views.
+See amenities pages 114-117 for full list of LaFave offerings.